-The following standards for certificates of appropriateness are in accordance with G.S.
-160D-947 a) From and after the designation of a landmark or a historic district, no exterior portion of any building or other structure (including masonry walls, fences, light fixtures, steps and pavement, or other appurtenant features), nor any above-ground utility structure, nor any type of outdoor advertising sign shall be erected, altered, restored, moved or demolished on such landmark or within the historic district until after an application for a certificate of appropriateness as to exterior features has been submitted to and approved by the preservation commission.
-Such a certificate is required to be issued by the preservation commission prior to the issuance of a building permit or other permit granted for the purposes of constructing, altering, moving or demolishing structures, which certificate may be issued subject to reasonable conditions necessary to carry out the purposes of this article.
-A certificate of appropriateness shall be required whether or not a building or other permit is required.
+The following standards for Certificates of Appropriateness are in accordance with G.S.
+160D-947:

-- b) For purposes of this article, "exterior features" shall include the architectural style, general design, and general arrangement of the exterior of a building or other structure, including the kind and texture of the building material, the size and scale of the building, and the type and style of all windows, doors, light fixtures, signs, other appurtenant features, historic signs, color, and significant landscape, archaeological and natural features of the area.
-In the case of outdoor advertising signs, "exterior features" shall be construed to mean the style, material, size and location of all such signs. - c) The commission shall have no jurisdiction over interior arrangement, except as follows.
-The jurisdiction of the commission over interior spaces shall be limited to specific interior features of architectural, artistic, or historical significance in publicly owned landmarks; and of privately owned landmarks for which consent for interior review has been given by the owners.
+- a) From and after the designation of a landmark or a Historic District, no exterior portion of any building or other structure (including masonry walls, fences, light fixtures, steps and pavement, or other appurtenant features), nor any above-ground utility structure, nor any type of outdoor advertising sign shall be erected, altered, restored, moved or demolished on such landmark or within the Historic District until after an application for a Certificate of Appropriateness as to exterior features has been submitted to and approved by the Commission.
+Such a certificate is required to be issued by the Commission prior to the issuance of a building permit or other permit granted for the purposes of constructing, altering, moving or demolishing structures, which certificate may be issued subject to reasonable conditions necessary to carry out the purposes of this article.
+A Certificate of Appropriateness shall be required whether or not a building or other permit is required. - b) For purposes of this article, "exterior features" shall include the architectural style, general design, and general arrangement of the exterior of a building or other structure, including the kind and texture of the building material, the size and scale of the building, and the type and style of all windows, doors, light fixtures, signs, other appurtenant features, historic signs, color, and significant landscape, archaeological and natural features of the area.
+In the case of outdoor advertising signs, "exterior features" shall be construed to mean the style, material, size and location of all such signs. - c) The Commission shall have no jurisdiction over interior arrangement, except as follows.
+The jurisdiction of the Commission over interior spaces shall be limited to specific interior features of architectural, artistic, or historical significance in publicly owned landmarks; and of privately owned landmarks for which consent for interior review has been given by the owners.
 Such consent of an owner for interior review shall bind future owners and/or successors in title, provided such consent has been filed in the register of deeds office and indexed according to the name of the owner of the property in the grantor and grantee indexes.
-The landmark designation shall specify the interior features to be reviewed and the specific nature of the commission's jurisdiction over the interior. - d) The landmark or historic district regulation may provide, subject to prior adoption by the preservation commission of detailed standards, for staff review and approval as an administrative decision of applications for a certificate of appropriateness for minor work or activity as defined by the regulation; provided, however, that no application for a certificate of appropriateness may be denied without formal action by the preservation commission.
-Other than these administrative decisions on minor works, decisions on certificates of appropriateness are quasi-judicial and shall follow the procedures of G.S.
+The landmark designation shall specify the interior features to be reviewed and the specific nature of the Commission's jurisdiction over the interior. - d) The landmark or Historic District regulation may provide, subject to prior adoption by the Commission of detailed standards, for staff review and approval as an administrative decision of applications for a Certificate of Appropriateness for minor work or activity as defined by the regulation; provided, however, that no application for a Certificate of Appropriateness may be denied without formal action by the Commission.
+Other than these administrative decisions on minor works, decisions on Certificates of Appropriateness are quasi-judicial and shall follow the procedures of G.S.
 160D-406